stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsofieldmappingtype/_index.md

 ---
+title: Aspose::Words::Settings::OdsoFieldMappingType enum
-title: OdsoFieldMappingType
+linktitle: OdsoFieldMappingType
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the possible types used to indicate if a given mail merge field has been mapped to a column in the given external data source.
+description: Aspose::Words::Settings::OdsoFieldMappingType enum.
+Specifies the possible types used to indicate if a given mail merge field has been mapped to a column in the given external data source in C++.
 type: docs
 weight: 235
 url: /cpp/aspose.words.settings/odsofieldmappingtype/